descope/angular-sdk/README.md

 Descope SDK is automatically refreshes the session token when it is about to expire.
 This is done in the background using the refresh token, without any additional configuration.

-If the Descope project settings are configured to manage tokens in cookies. you must also configure a custom domain, and set it as the `baseUrl` prop in the `AuthProvider` component.
-See the above [`AuthProvider` usage](https://github.com/descope/react-sdk#wrap-your-app-with-auth-provider) for usage example.
+If the Descope project settings are configured to manage tokens in cookies. you must also configure a custom domain, and set it as the `baseUrl` in `DescopeAuthModule`.

 ## Code Example